d60/twikit/README.md

 The library uses an unofficial API and therefore does **not require an API key**.
 ### Completely Free
 The service is entirely free to use.
+### Both Synchronous and Asynchronous Support
+Whether you prefer synchronous or asynchronous programming, Twikit supports both, providing flexibility for different use cases.

 ## Functionality
 This library allows you to perform various Twitter-related actions, including: